All cameras backed by the industry’s

 From this data, you can extrapolate out storage capacities of different sized SD cards and different resolution settings.
 We give you a 16 Gig SD card with the purchase of this camera through us.
 If you need additional or larger SD cards, you can shop all SD card options here.

 On the initial production run, we saw multiple defective cameras attributed to being runaway defects (takes nonstop photos).
 Since then, Bushnell did a firmware update that adjusted the sensitivity of the PIR detector and has since corrected that problem.
+It has also had repeated connectivity issues and the GPS function consistently shows our location as off the coast of Africa (We are in Springfield, Missouri).
 We will continue to monitor the durability of the Impulse and update this review if new data arises.

 Keep in mind, our 2-year warranty program is your free insurance program in case something goes wrong with a camera you purchase from us.
 This warranty protects you from any manufacturing defect the camera might experience for two years.